Relay card 8fa +Power-Manager

 manages the modem must also have a software watchdog for a reboot.

-Therefore i'm using the script checkdsl.sh together with this
+checkdsl.sh together with this

 /etc/inittab line: